iamromulan/cellular-modem-wiki/fibocom/backup_xqcn.md

 > Close Qspt window

-# Backup factory firmware with QFIL as well
+# Backup firmware with QFIL as well
 (To backup few other things, like IMEI.)

 > Open QFIL.

-> Go to Configuration tab -> Firehose configuration:\
+>> Go to Configuration tab -> Firehose configuration:\
-> Download protocol can stay default Sahara.\
+>> Download protocol can stay default Sahara.\
-> The device type is NAND.\
+>> The device type is NAND.\
-> No validation.\
+>> No validation.\
-> Don't use the auto backup restore QCN options on the right.\
+>> Don't use the auto backup restore QCN options on the right.\
-> \*"Reset after download" just means it'll reboot after it finishes so keep that checked.\
+>> \*"Reset after download" just means it'll reboot after it finishes so keep that checked.\
-> The big thing here is to select \*"Erase all before download".
+>> The big thing here is to select \*"Erase all before download".
 This will erase what you backed up into the xqcn and allow a full clean flash to occur with the 551 firmware.

 > \*I've done one backup with this "flagged" and one "unflagged".